Kuwaitisation and Employment Quotas in Kuwait

 What is this right?

-• Banks and financial institutions must maintain at least 70% Kuwaiti staff.
+• Banks and financial institutions must maintain at least 70% Kuwaiti staff — the highest quota of any sector.

-• Other sectors have varying quotas — typically between 1% and 30% depending on the industry.
+• Other sectors have quotas ranging from 1% to 30% depending on the industry, set by ministerial decision.

-• Companies that meet their Kuwaitisation targets may receive government incentives and priority in public tenders.
+• Companies meeting targets receive government incentives and priority in public tenders.

 When does it apply?

-• You are a Kuwaiti citizen seeking employment in the private sector — employers in your industry may be required to hire you.
+• You are a Kuwaiti citizen seeking employment — employers in your target industry may be required to prioritise hiring you.

-• You are a private-sector employer — you must meet Kuwaitisation ratios for your sector.
+• You are a private-sector employer — you must meet Kuwaitisation ratios for your sector or face penalties.

 • You are a Kuwaiti receiving Al-Daam support — this applies while you are employed in the private sector.

-• Kuwaiti job seekers: Register with the Manpower and Government Restructuring Programme (MGRP) to access job placement and support.
+• Kuwaiti job seekers: Register with MGRP to access job placement services and Al-Daam salary supplements.

-• Check if you qualify for Al-Daam salary supplements through MGRP.
+• Check if you qualify for Al-Daam through the MGRP portal or offices.

-• Employers: Verify your sector's current Kuwaitisation ratio requirements through MSAL.
+• Employers: Verify your sector's current Kuwaitisation ratio through PAM.

 What should you NOT do?

-• Do not participate in ghost employment — registering as employed to meet quotas without actually working is a criminal offence.
+• Do not participate in ghost employment — registering as employed without actually working is a criminal offence that PAM investigates.

-• Do not assume quotas don't apply to your industry — requirements change regularly.
+• Do not assume quotas don't apply to your industry — requirements change regularly by ministerial decision.

-• Do not miss Al-Daam registration deadlines if you are a Kuwaiti employee in the private sector.
+• Do not miss Al-Daam registration deadlines if you are a Kuwaiti employee in the private sector — the supplement is not automatic.

 You came here to know your rights — help someone else know theirs.